rithwiksivadasan/rithwiksivadasan/README.md

-- 🔭 I’m currently working on being a better Data Scientist with a perspective on real world examples
+- 🔭 I’m currently working on being a better at leveraging my data science and analytical acumen in solving real world problems
 - 📫 How to reach me: https://www.linkedin.com/in/rithwik-sivadasan/